 The Youth Services office provides programs, activities and services that promote both a positive, healthy community and develop healthy, capable young people and families.
 Our programming is geared towards adolescents between the ages of 12 and 18.

 We are a member of the Connecticut Youth Services Association, which is charged with centrally coordinating the comprehensive delivery of services and advocacy for youth and their families.
-Our main source of funding for programming is the Youth Service Bureau grant from the State Department of Education.
+Our main source of funding for programming is the Youth Service Bureau grant from the Department of Children and Families.

-Future programming in 2018 will be based on 40 Developmental Assets for Adolescents, developed by the Search Institute to be the building blocks of healthy development that help young people grow up healthy, caring, and responsible.
+We strive to offer programming based on 40 Developmental Assets for Adolescents, developed by the Search Institute to be the building blocks of healthy development that help young people grow up healthy, caring, and responsible.